Coronavirus (COVID-19) update May 2021

-Treating in person will be a joint decision based on my professional clinical judgement and you, the patient, following the updated guidance regarding osteopathic practice it as it changes
+Treating in person is a joint decision based on my professional clinical judgement and you, the patient, as well as updated guidance regarding osteopathic practice it as it changes

 Using established and updated measures and precautions, I consider there is a low-risk of transmission within the clinic of the virus SARS-CoV-2, that causes COVID-19.
-However, it is essential to understand that attending a face to face, with hands-on treatment cannot be a completely risk-free situation.
+However, it is essential to understand that attending a face to face, with hands-on treatment is not a completely risk-free situation.

-Although this latest government guidance allows osteopaths to continue to practise, please do consider making use of my telehealth / video appointment service (via Skype / FaceTime / Zoom / WhatsApp)
+Latest government guidance allows us to continue to see people in person; I am still offering telehealth / video appointment service (via Skype / FaceTime / WhatsApp) for those who prefer.

 Hygiene Policy and Infection Control

 Our health and safety is my priority; this is how I am responding:

 I have updated infection control measures alongside my normal clinic hygiene procedures.
 I have 15-minute gaps every other appointment to clean and aerate my treatment room and reception area.
 My sink is available as required for you to wash hands / face, there is fresh paper towel for you to dry hands / face.
 Hand sanitiser is available if you wish to use this.

 Additional Precautions and Infection Control Measures

 I am wearing PPE for your protection including a face mask, disposable gloves, and a change of clinic coat for each patient until guidance changes.

 My treatment couch has a wipe clean sheet which is sprayed and wiped down with medical-grade sanitiser between appointments.